Vladislavus1/OlxPyApi/README.md

 ## How to use it?

-First of all you need to download this package to your computer system by doing this command:
+First you need to download this package to your computer system by doing this command:

     pip install OlxPyApi